JOCRIX/CMOD-A7-Artix-7-Buffer-Board/README.md

 ## **Purpose of the project**
-The development boards for these FPGA's are costly and, sadly, a little fumbling around could could easily claim it's life, so, the purpose of this project is to create a board that can buffer the I/O pins on the Digilent CMOD A7 FPGA board.
+The development boards for these FPGA's are costly and, sadly, a little fumbling around could easily claim it's life, so, the purpose of this project is to create a board that can buffer the I/O pins on the Digilent CMOD A7 FPGA board.
 (Mfr: 410-328-35, Mouser.com nr:424-410-328-35).

 All design files are for KiCad.
 Feel free to export the GERBERS and do w/e with it.